highcharts/highcharts/docs/dashboards/kpi-component.md

 <iframe style="width: 100%; height: 470px; border: none;" src=https://www.highcharts.com/samples/embed/dashboards/components/component-kpi allow="fullscreen"></iframe>

 ## How to start
-1. The KPIComponent is included in the Dashboard package, so nothing apart from the basic dashboards package needs to be imported.
+1. To be able to use KPIComponent you first have to load the additional [Dashboards plugin](https://code.highcharts.com/dashboards/modules/dashboards-plugin.js).

 2. Define a cell using a unique identifier for example `cell: 'dashboard-col-0'`.